Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-Here you will find that every stream has something called an `itag` — a numeric code that uniquely identifies the encoding preset used internally by YouTube to transform the original upload into a given representation.
-Regardless of the video, a specific code will always correspond to the same container, maximum resolution, average bitrate, etc. You can use this value to determine the format and overall quality of the stream, but it's largely unnecessary since all that information can be parsed from the other properties anyway.
+Here you will find that every stream is identified by an `itag` — a numeric code that refers to the encoding preset used internally by YouTube to transform the original upload into a given representation.
+In the past, this value was the most reliable way to determine the format and overall quality of the stream, but nowadays the response always includes properties like `mimeType`, `width`, `height`, `fps`, and `qualityLabel`, which are more accurate and easier to work with.

-However, YouTube streams differ not only in format and quality, but also in the type of content they carry.
-Specifically, you'll notice that most of the playback options, especially the higher-fidelity ones, are actually split into two separate streams: one for audio and one for video.
+Looking at the `mimeType` property in particular, you'll notice that YouTube streams differ not only in format and quality, but also in the type of content they carry.
+Most of the playback options, especially the higher-fidelity ones, are actually split into two separate streams: one for audio and one for video.
 This allows the player to switch between streams independently to adjust for varying network conditions, as well as different playback contexts — for example, by requesting only the audio stream if the user is consuming content from YouTube Music.

 You can tell which type of stream you're dealing with by inspecting the `mimeType` property: